The 2019 Call for Scores has ended. The following information is available for reference purposes.

 The selection will be made using a blind evaluation process.
 All submissions will go to a dedicated email address, firstname.lastname@example.org, which will be monitored by an assistant who will transfer all the anonymous scores to the members of Tesla Quartet for review.
 An anonymous call prevents against any bias while selecting the work.
 Our decision will be made purely on the music and not personal connections we may have with composers.

 The composer of the winning work will receive:

 multiple performances of the work during the Tesla Quartet’s 2019-20 concert season

 a professionally produced live recording of the performance

 a $500 honorarium

-We strongly encourage the composer of the winning work to travel to the performance, and Tesla Quartet will gladly provide a travel stipend of up to $400 towards his/her travel expenses.
+We strongly encourage the composer of the winning work to travel to a performance of the work, and the Tesla Quartet will gladly provide a one-time travel stipend of up to $400 towards their travel expenses.

 1. Any composer is eligible regardless of age, nationality, sex, color, creed, sexual orientation, marital status, disability or veteran status.

 3. Winners and finalists from previous Calls for Scores are eligible to apply, provided their submissions are not the same works as previous years’.